HTC launches Vive Sync app to let remote teams collaborate in VR

 Vive Sync, as the new app is called, debuted back in 2018, and the Taiwanese tech company has been piloting the service with a number of clients since then.
 Today, Vive Sync is being made available for free as part of an open beta program for all companies.

-The launch comes as remote-working tools have surged in popularity over the past couple of months.
+The launch comes as remote-working tools have surged in popularity over the past couple of months due to the pandemic.
 Yesterday, Microsoft announced that its Teams collaborative software had passed 75 million daily active users, up 70% on the 44 million announced less than two months ago.
 Videoconferencing platform Zoom has also seen its user base jump from 10 million in December to more than 200 million in March, while Google Meet has now passed 100 million daily active users and is adding 3 million new users every day.

 With Vive Sync, HTC is looking to tap a market similar to that of Teams, Zoom, and Meet, but with added engagement and interactivity — vital for teams seeking to replicate a physical working environment as closely as possible.
 HTC exec David Sapienza said that the future of work is “rapidly becoming more global and more remote” and that VR will serve as a bridge to this new world.